IN THE NEWS

 October 8, 2020 – Sports and social activism have long gone hand-in-hand: Often in America’s history, the field or the court has been a more level playing field for Black Americans than in civil rights, housing, justice and government.

-October 7, 2020 – Nearly two years after Florida voters approved a landmark constitutional amendment allowing felons to vote, state officials don’t know how many have registered.
+October 7, 2020 – Nearly two years after Florida voters approved a landmark constitutional amendment allowing felons (returning citizens) to vote, state officials don’t know how many have registered.

 Florida voting rights organization to hand out 1 million face masks ahead of general election to keep voters safe